Plumbing Basics for Landlords: Tenant Problems and Prevention

 - Do not dispose of anything that is not food or is not biodegradable.
 Garbage disposals are for food only.
-Nonfoods and things that don’t break down (or that don’t break down easily) may break the disposal’s blades or motor, may cause damage to the pipes, may cause a clog or may cause some combination of those things.
+Nonfoods and things that don’t break down (or that don’t break down easily) may break the disposal’s blades or motor, cause damage to the pipes, create a clog, or some combination of those things.

 - Run the disposal every now and then.
 It’s a good idea to run the disposal (with water running) every so often for the health of the disposal and its motor.

 If you’re not already familiar, get to know the ownership division of sewer lines in your municipality.
 Throughout the US, we have two main sewer systems.
 One manages storm water, and one manages waste.
 Two systems exist for a reason.
 Keeping these two systems separate prevents toxic waste (or effluent) from polluting the system that manages rainwater, and it prevents rainwater from overwhelming the sanitation system.
 All the same, homeowners or tenants occasionally apply a mix-and-match approach and connect downspouts from their gutters to the sanitary sewer system in a misguided effort to manage rainfall.
 This may not be an issue if you manage apartments and other units where lawn care doesn’t typically come under the purview of the tenants, but for landlords managing detached homes, it’s worth checking now and again.
 Mixed-use of these systems is against building codes, and you don’t want to find yourself in need of a plumber because leaves, mud, and rainwater are overwhelming or clogging the pipes that should only be managing sanitation.